NEW! Download the first 12 chapters of The Seventh Sun or read them online immediately. Just refer to the links at the bottom of the book article.

-Douglas Preston: “As for The Sixth Extinction, these chapters seriously piqued my interest.
+Douglas Preston: “As for The Seventh Sun, these chapters seriously piqued my interest.
 The characters are real, the science is convincing and disturbing, and the pacing is excellent.
 I really liked the ominous, looming sense of disaster.
 Dan Clifford, the expert in scientific prediction, could be a great series character.
 I think you have a winner.
 Please feel free to use my comments when your agent submits the book.”

 Robert J. Bruss, Chicago Tribune: "The Complete Guide to Contracting Your Home is the ultimate guidebook for do-it-yourselfers.
 The outline style keeps it moving at a fast pace so it doesn’t get bogged down with boring details, yet the text is so complete it answers most of the reader’s questions.
 On my scale of 1 to 10, this rates a solid 10.”